federicobocci/spliceJAC/README.md

 ## spliceJAC: Identify transition driver genes and cell state specific regulatory interactions from single-cell transcriptome data

 spliceJAC is a python-based toolkit to reconstruct cell state-specific gene regulatory networks (GRN) and predict transition driver genes leading to cell differentiation.

+### Overview of spliceJAC

+spliceJAC requires the spliced (S) and unspliced (U) count matrices from single cell RNA-sequencing (scRNA-seq) experiment as well as cell annotations that are used to identify the cell states in the dataset.
+Starting from this information, spliceJAC builds a local mRNA splicing model that provides information about cell state specific gene regulatory interactions and driver genes that induce cell state transitions.

 ![spliceJAC schematic](misc/spliceJAC.png)